SATYAJEET323/ATM-Depositor/README.md

 ## Author 🖋️

-Developed by SATYAJEET DESAi.
+Developed by SATYAJEET DESAI.
 Contributions and suggestions are welcome!